GluuFederation/docs-ce-prod/3.1.1/source/authn-guide/inbound-saml-passport.md

 !!!
 Note
     If you used the setup script, the `passport-saml-config.json` file will be created by the script.
 You just need to modify the configurations as needed.

-## Getting metadata xmls
+## Gathering SAML Metadata

-We also need metadata from the external IDPs to register them with our IDP.
+We also need SAML metadata from the external IDPs to register them with our IDP.

 Passport will generate SAML IDP metadata for each IDP listed in the `passport-saml-config.json` file.